publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules1/m__us_usc_t28a_courtRules1_rule6.md

             (C)

- Forwarding the Record.
+ Making the Record Available.

-                (i) When the record is complete, the district clerk or bankruptcy appellate panel clerk must number the documents constituting the record and send them promptly to the circuit clerk together with a list of the documents correspondingly numbered and reasonably identified.
-Unless directed to do so by a party or the circuit clerk, the clerk will not send to the court of appeals documents of unusual bulk or weight, physical exhibits other than documents, or other parts of the record designated for omission by local rule of the court of appeals.
-If the exhibits are unusually bulky or heavy, a party must arrange with the clerks in advance for their transportation and receipt.
+                (i) When the record is complete, the district clerk or bankruptcy-appellate-panel clerk must number the documents constituting the record and promptly make it available to the circuit clerk.
+If the clerk makes the record available in paper form, the clerk will not send documents of unusual bulk or weight, physical exhibits other than documents, or other parts of the record designated for omission by local rule of the court of appeals, unless directed to do so by a party or the circuit clerk.
+If unusually bulky or heavy exhibits are to be made available in paper form, a party must arrange with the clerks in advance for their transportation and receipt.

-                (ii) All parties must do whatever else is necessary to enable the clerk to assemble and forward the record.
-The court of appeals may provide by rule or order that a certified copy of the docket entries be sent in place of the redesignated record, but any party may request at any time during the pendency of the appeal that the redesignated record be sent.
+                (ii) All parties must do whatever else is necessary to enable the clerk to assemble the record and make it available.
+When the record is made available in paper form, the court of appeals may provide by rule or order that a certified copy of the docket entries be made available in place of the redesignated record.
+But any party may request at any time during the pendency of the appeal that the redesignated record be made available.

             (D) Filing the Record.
+When the district clerk or bankruptcy-appellate-panel clerk has made the record available, the circuit clerk must note that fact on the docket.
+The date noted on the docket serves as the filing date of the record.
+The circuit clerk must immediately notify all parties of the filing date.

+    (c) __Direct Review by Permission Under 28 U.S.C. § 158(d)(2).__

+        (1)

+ Applicability of Other Rules.
+These rules apply to a direct appeal by permission under 28 U.S.C. § 158(d)(2), but with these qualifications:

+            (A) Rules 3–4, 5(a)(3), 6(a), 6(b), 8(a), 8(c), 9–12, 13–20, 22–23, and 24(b) do not apply;

+            (B) as used in any applicable rule, “district court” or “district clerk” includes—to the extent appropriate—a bankruptcy court or bankruptcy appellate panel or its clerk; and

+            (C) the reference to “Rules 11 and 12(c)” in Rule 5(d)(3) must be read as a reference to Rules 6(c)(2)(B) and (C).

+        (2)

+ Additional Rules.
+In addition, the following rules apply:

+            (A) The Record on Appeal.
+Bankruptcy Rule 8009 governs the record on appeal.

+            (B) Making the Record Available.
+Bankruptcy Rule 8010 governs completing the record and making it available.

+            (C) Stays Pending Appeal.
+Bankruptcy Rule 8007 applies to stays pending appeal.

-Upon receiving the record—or a certified copy of the docket entries sent in place of the redesignated record—the circuit clerk must file it and immediately notify all parties of the filing date.
+            (D) Duties of the Circuit Clerk.
+When the bankruptcy clerk has made the record available, the circuit clerk must note that fact on the docket.
+The date noted on the docket serves as the filing date of the record.
+The circuit clerk must immediately notify all parties of the filing date.

+            (E) Filing a Representation Statement.
+Unless the court of appeals designates another time, within 14 days after entry of the order granting permission to appeal, the attorney who sought permission must file a statement with the circuit clerk naming the parties that the attorney represents on appeal.

 (As amended Apr.
 30, 1979, eff.
 Aug.
 1, 1979; Apr.
 25, 1989, eff.
 Dec.
 1, 1989; Apr.
 30, 1991, eff.
 Dec.
 1, 1991; Apr.
 22, 1993, eff.
 Dec.
 1, 1993; Apr.
 24, 1998, eff.
 Dec.
 1, 1998; Mar.
 26, 2009, eff.
 Dec.
-1, 2009.)
+1, 2009; Apr.
+25, 2014, eff.
+Dec.
+1, 2014.)

  __Notes of Advisory Committee on Rules—1967__